CPHSoftware2022/RestaurantService/README.md

 - http://localhost:8100/restaurantItems/{id} - Gets all items from a specific restaurant

+- http://localhost:8100/restaurants2 - Redis Cached version that does not work with restful 3

 Service is connected to a kafka consumer that handles logging og interactions with the API's